What are the Different Types of Exams?

 Pre-Anesthetic Consults

-Prior to booking your pet in for any surgical procedure at our clinic, we recommend a preanesthetic consultation.
+Prior to booking your pet in for any surgical procedure at our clinic, we require a pre-anesthetic consultation.
 At these appointments the veterinarian will discuss the surgical procedure in depth and go over any risks.
 We will also collect a blood sample, urine sample and ECG as part of their anesthetic testing for patient safety.

 View our video gallery to learn more

-If your pet is sick, or unwell we may recommend a procedure to be completed at our clinic (bloodwork, urine analysis, xrays, wound explore, etc).
-Most of our procedures involve a half day or full day admission with sedation for said procedure.
+We may recommend a procedure to be completed at our clinic (blood or urine testing, x-rays, ultrasound, etc).
+Most of our procedures involve a half day or full day admission with or without sedation.

-Sedation is needed in veterinary medicine for certain procedures for both patients and staff safety.
+Sedation is needed in veterinary medicine for certain procedures for both patient and staff safety.
 It also allows us to do the procedure properly.
-We will tailor the sedation for your pet based on their specific health needs, place and IV catheter for safety, and monitor them throughout the procedure.
-A registered Veterinary Technician will be with your pet throughout the procedure for monitoring.
-Your pet will receive flow by oxygen, have their vital signs monitored throughout the sedated procedure, and have their eyes lubricated (as they dont blink when they are sedated).
-Before/after the procedure they will be housed in our hospital's dog or cat ward and receive a comfy bed.
-Dogs will be taken out for bio breaks and cats will be given a cat box.
+We will tailor the sedation for your pet based on their specific health needs, place an IV catheter for safety, and monitor them throughout the procedure.
+A Registered Veterinary Technician will be with your pet throughout the procedure for monitoring.
+Your pet will receive flow by oxygen, have their vital signs monitored throughout the sedated procedure, and have their eyes lubricated (as they don’t blink when they are sedated).
+Before and after the procedure, they will be housed in our hospital's dog or cat ward and receive a comfy bed.
+Dogs will be taken out for pee breaks and cats will be given a litterbox.
 Both dogs and cats will receive food after their procedure.

-We ask that you fast your pet for 12 hr prior to their procedure to reduce the risk of aspiration pneumonia.
+We may ask that you fast your pet for up to 12 hours prior to their procedure to reduce the risk of aspiration pneumonia.

 Sedation is extremely safe as the sedation is tailored to your pets health.
 As with any medical procedure there are someome potential risks associated with sedation, not limited to; drug reaction, allergic reaction to sedative, aspiration pneumonia, etc.